The Night Market in Marrakech

 We stopped to snap photos but were rather shy to take them.
 One shop owner yelled at me from across the way to stop.
 We became more sneaky and I pretended to pose so that Pete could zoom in around me and capture some of the street scenes.

 At one point I walked slightly ahead of Pete and we got separated.
 Within seconds, a small man with a wayward ball cap atop his head stepped in front of me, his eyes roamed my body from the feet up.
 “Very nice,” he creepily drawled.
-Becoming begrudgingly accustomed to this sort of unwelcome attention in Morocco, I casually stepped around him and into another crowd of people.
-Pete finally made his way back to my side.

-We neared the market and the alternating aromas hit full force.
-We passed spice shops that temporarily distracted from the heavy diesel fumes of the speeding motorbikes, and it wasn’t long before we caught the scent of grilled meat which meant we were near the center square.
+We passed spice shops that temporarily distracted from the heavy diesel fumes of the speeding motorbikes, and it wasn’t long before we caught the scent of grilled meat which meant we were near Jemaa El Fna Square.

 The assault of the obnoxious dinner slingers soon began from the stalls of fresh food and grills lined up under white tents.
 Each had one man responsible for coaxing patrons to their tables.
 “But you look like you are starving,” one said as we pushed past him.
 We were searching for the highly recommended stall number 100.